AnnaLFot/scaling-octo-sniffle/README.md

-I am creating this as paart of a project
+I am creating this as part of a project